Embracing Singlehood, Single Life Blog

 5. Eating healthy and working out

-Taking care of your health and living a healthy lifestyle is also an important form of self care to include in your life.
-Taking care of your body is probably one of the most important habits you can create for yourself.
+Taking care of your health and living a healthy lifestyle is also an important form of self-care to include in your life.
+It’s not just about “looking good” or “attracting others”.
+If anything, it’s about attracting yourself, which will enhance your single life.
+Taking care of your body is probably one of the most important positive habits you can create for yourself.
 It will help you live a better and happier life, for longer.
 Creating a habit of it will make it easier and even enjoyable.
 When you push through the hard beginning of keeping it up and consistent… You will be able to do it with so much more ease, and it will be worth it in the end.

-Life can pass us by and time can slip through our fingers without us even noticing it’s happening.
-It can all happen so fast, that it quickly becomes a catch up game, a race against time.
-Which is why it’s so important to make a habit of pausing, taking a moment to just reflect on your journey.
-Where you came from, where you are, where you’re going and where you want to be. what‘s been working for you and what hasn’t and needs to change.
+Life can pass you by, and time can slip through your fingers without you even noticing it’s happening.
+It can all happen so fast that it quickly becomes a catch-up game, a race against time.
+Which is why it’s so important to make a positive habit of pausing, taking a moment to reflect on your journey.
+Where you came from, where you are, where you’re going and where you want to be.
+What‘s been working for you and what hasn’t and needs to change.
 Writing this down in a journal can help you organise this process better and help you keep track.

 7. Going out for walks

-Making a habit of going for regular walks has many benefits all around.
-It gets you out of the house, gets your body moving and improves your overall well being.
-Being out in fresh air, especially in nature can do wonders for your mood, especially as a regular habit.
-This has also helped me feel so much less anxious and in general, so much calmer and more relaxed.
-It also gives you a much needed break and time to disconnect from your phone and social media, and reconnect with yourself.
+Making a positive habit of going for regular walks has many benefits all around.
+It gets you out of the house, gets your body moving and improves your overall well-being.
+Being out in fresh air, especially in nature, can do wonders for your mood, especially as a regular habit.
+This has also helped me feel so much less anxious and, in general, so much calmer and more relaxed.
+It also gives you a much-needed break and time to disconnect from your phone and social media, and reconnect with yourself.

 8. Digital detox days

-In this day and age, with more and more social media platforms coming out every year and multiple screens all around us on a daily basis… It’s crucial to take regular breaks and time away.
-For our mental and physical health, and in general, our overall well being.
-Screens in can harm our eyes and fog up our minds, but specifically when on social media platforms… It can have a very negative impact on our mood and self worth.
-Research and studies show that it can certainly cause us more harm and stress, than good.
+In this day and age, with more and more social media platforms coming out every year and multiple screens all around us daily… It’s crucial to take regular breaks and time away.
+For your mental and physical health, and in general, your overall well-being.
+Screens can harm your eyes and fog up your mind, but specifically when on social media platforms… It can have a very negative impact on your mood and self-worth.
+Research and studies show that it can certainly cause us more harm and stress than good.

 9. Limit your social media time

-I’m sure I don’t need to tell you the negative impact social media can have on your mental health and well being.
-It’s also not very productive or good to spend and waste our time on our phones, regardless of how good it may feel in the moment.
+I’m sure I don’t need to tell you the negative impact social media can have on your mental health and well-being.
+It’s also not very productive or good to spend and waste your time on your phone, regardless of how good it may feel in the moment.
 It’s easy to get lost in the endless scroll and like other people’s adventures, instead of being out in the real world.
 But limiting your time on social media will free up so much time you can spend doing productive things and going on your own adventures.

 10. Read before bed

-Reading is a great habit to adopt in general, and specifically before you go to bed, and even when you wake up in the morning.
+Reading is a great positive habit to adopt in general, and specifically before you go to bed, and even when you wake up in the morning.
 Instead of spending time scrolling through social media yet again, and exposing your eyes to even more screen time… Use the time to wind down with a nice book.
-Besides being so much better for your mental health, reading is also educational, and provides you with some new skills… Like being able to just sit and read, be with yourself and self discipline.
-It’s also so much more relaxing than screens, and prepares you better for sleep.
+Besides being so much better for your mental health, reading is also educational and provides you with some new skills… Like being able to just sit and read, be with yourself and self-discipline.
+It’s also so much more relaxing than screens and prepares you better for sleep.

-Grooming in general should be a regular consistency in our life.
-Just like with self-care, it has a great impact on our self worth and helps us feel good about ourselves.
-Studies even show a direct connection between grooming and our mental health.
-The better you take care of yourself, the better you feel about yourself.
+Grooming in general should be a regular consistency in your life.
+Just like with self-care, it has a great impact on your self-worth and helps you feel good about yourself.
+Studies even show a direct connection between grooming and your mental health.
+The better you take care of yourself, the better you feel about yourself, and the more it helps to enhance your single life.
 You should also pamper yourself with at least one luxury grooming.
 Either getting your nails professionally done, going to a hairdresser to get an extra special hairdo, etc. I like to get my nails done as it helps me feel good, but only for myself and no one else.
 It also gives me that extra confidence boost.

 If you also tend to get a bit lost during the day with all of your daily tasks, then making a to-do list will definitely help.
 It will make you more productive and help you feel in control, and less lost, like you’re chasing your own tail.
 Even if you don’t tend to get lost, a good to-do list can structure your days and weeks better.
 They can also assist you in managing your time and making the most of it.
 I like to make a to-do list every evening for the next day, so I can go to sleep with a quiet mind… Knowing that I’ve already got the next day under control.